Prayer Fuel

 As the family prepared his body and began the custom Muslim burial rituals, something extraordinary happened: a short time later, he rose and removed the shroud from his own face.
 In the weeks that followed, Rahma confirmed that her father placed his faith in Jesus.

 Like Lazarus, Rahma’s father died a second time.
 Yet, also like Lazarus, because of his union with Christ, he had the sure hope of eternal life.
-Pray for Christians in this place to boldly share the hope they have in Christ and for their lives to reflect they are not enslaved by the fear of death.
+Pray for Tunisian Christians to boldly share the hope they have in Christ and for their lives to reflect they are not enslaved by the fear of death.
 They know Christ’s victory – and it changed everything, including how they live now.

-Related scriptures to pray for this people
+Related scriptures to pray for Tunisians

 Father, we thank you for Jesus, who shared in our flesh and blood so that through death He might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery.
 (Hebrews 2:14-15)